 Fit to Child

-The model to the left is 3.5 years old, 34 lbs, and 39.5″ tall.
+The model to the left is 3.5 years old, weighs 34 pounds, and is 39.5 inches tall.
 Her opinion of the seat can be seen in her smile.
 In words, she calls it comfy and soft.
 Sleeping in the seat has also proved to be comfortable, and we have not seen any head slump.

-The model to the right is 8 years old, 49” and right at the 90lb limit of the seat in harness mode.
-Even right at the limits, he still fits into the harness well, and comfortably.
+This model is 8 years old, weighs 90 pounds and is 49 inches tall.
+He’s right at the harnessed weight limit of the seat but he still fits into the harness well and comfortably.

 Part of the seat’s name is Harness-2-Booster.
 So how does the seat stack up as a booster?
 Excellent!
 One of the downfalls of most combination harness and booster seats is that you need to uninstall the seat to remove the harness straps to switch it to booster mode.